nickrallison/svql/svql_pat/README.md

 ## Contributing

 1. Ensure all tests pass: `cargo test`
-2. Run the example: `cargo run --package svql_pat --bin extract_pattern examples/cwe1234/variant1.v locked_register_example`
+2. Verify the library compiles without warnings: `cargo check`
-3. Check for compilation warnings: `cargo check`
+3. Test the example usage in the integration tests

 ## License